Who we are and why I blog

 This blog is also intended to be personal advocacy against puppy mills, puppy farms, and the animal trade.
-Responsible breeders who health test generations, keep track of the health of their puppies if possible, and maintain small packs of Cavaliers are not included.
+Responsible breeders who health test generations, keep track of the health of their puppies if possible, and maintain small, healthy packs of infrequently bred Cavaliers are not included.
 These are the type of breeders to look for.

 Cavaliers are an amazingly resilient breed and no matter how they are previously treated they learn to trust and love their human companions.
 And boy, it’s fun, overwhelming, a bit scary at times, and a lot of fun!
 Follow Callie and Charlie’s adventures as they and I try to make it as a team in this “new” world.

 Molly is not a recent rescue, at least not of the traditional kind, although she would argue Callie and Charlie are saving her, too.
 Molly is a freelance writer living in the wilds of Vermont with her wife, daughter, three cats and, NOW, two guinea pigs as well.

 She has a regular column in two local newspapers focusing on awesome animals in the area.
 She has also worked in education, substance abuse prevention, other mental health areas, and with LGBTQ+ youth.
 Molly is eternally trying to finish her novel which, surprisingly, has nothing to do with animals.

 **** A puppy mill is a breeding operation that breeds dogs for profit, prioritizing financial gain over the health and care of the dogs.
 A breeding operation that breeds for profit and sells to pet stores or over the Internet is not a responsible breeding facility.